Top MIDI Keyboard Controllers - Updated 2019

 Whether you’re a hobbyist music producer who is just getting started or your skills in the studio are advanced, chances are at some point you’ll be looking for the best MIDI keyboard for your budget.
-A MIDI keyboard is one of those essential building blocks of a music studio, along with your computer/laptop, DAW, audio interface, headphones and/or studio monitors.
-The question "what’s the best MIDI keyboard" has been asked 100s of times in forums, and for good reason.
-There are lots of manufacturers out there making lots of MIDI keyboards, and to make shopping for one even more complicated, they update the models fairly often (e.g. the Akai MPK49 suddenly becomes the Akai MPK249... you can see how that gets confusing).
+A MIDI keyboard is an essential building block of a music studio, along with your computer/laptop, DAW, audio interface, headphones and/or studio monitors.
+The question "what’s the best MIDI keyboard" is being asked over and over in forums, and for good reason.
+There are lots of manufacturers out there making lots of MIDI keyboards that at first glance all look alike, and to make shopping for one even more complicated, they update the models fairly often (e.g. the Akai MPK49 suddenly becomes the Akai MPK249... you can see how that gets confusing).
 Well, fear not.
 Equipboard is here to demystify the process of choosing your next (or first) MIDI keyboard.

 - The 5 Best MIDI Keyboards

 - What Is a MIDI Keyboard, and What Are Its Uses?

 - What to Look for in a MIDI Keyboard